High Maintenance for the New

 Abandon maintenance.

-Give up perpetuity in her entirety, the cultivation of plants, attempts to prolong, to protect and to nurture.
+Give up perpetuity in her entirety, the cultivation of

+Allow weeds to invade and choose their place.
 Allow lettuces, tomatoes, poison ivy to invade and choose their place.

 Allow all seeds to germinate or not to germinate.